Creed Bratton

 Creed Bratton (born William Charles Schneider; February 8, 1943) is an American actor and musician.
-He is a former member of the rock band the Grass Roots, but he is best known for playing a fictionalized version of himself on the NBC comedy The Office (2005–2013), which earned him five nominations for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
+A former member of the rock band the Grass Roots, he is best known for playing a fictionalized version of himself on the NBC comedy The Office (2005–2013), which earned him five nominations for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

 Early life and education

 Bratton was born William Charles Schneider in Los Angeles, and grew up in Coarsegold, California, a small town near Yosemite National Park.

 Musical career

 Early years

 Bratton adopted his new name while on a global excursion as a traveling musician.
 He traveled through Europe, Africa and the Middle East.
 He played guitar at a large folk festival in Israel, appearing with his group the Young Californians.
 Fellow American and guitarist Warren Entner witnessed Bratton's performance and asked to give him a call when he got back to the United States.
 In 1966, they formed a partnership and recruited the remaining members needed for their group, the 13th Floor.
 Bratton played lead guitar, Rick Coonce played drums, Entner played rhythm guitar and Kenny Fukomoto played bass.
 The Young Californians recorded a demo and sent it to Dunhill, a new record company headed by Lou Adler.